topbitdu/unidom-common-rspec/README.md

 ## Usage

-Assume we have the Person model, the Pet model, & the Identity Card model as the following:
+Assume we have the Person model, the Pet model, the Identity Card model, & the Identification Number validator as the following:
 ```ruby
 # person.rb
 class Person < ApplicationRecord